jerimiah-smiggins/smiggins/README.md

   for `/static/` with the path set to `/home/USERNAME/smiggins/smiggins/collected-static`

-  8. In the file at `/home/USERNAME/smiggins/smiggins/settings.jsonc`,
+  8. In the file at `/home/USERNAME/smiggins/smiggins/settings.json`,
   make sure the following settings are set:
       - debug: `False`
+      - website_url: The url of your website.
+Likely "https://USERNAME.pythonanywhere.com"
   You can configure all of the other settings in this file.

   9. Create the `_api_keys.py` file: